 Now here's where it gets darker.
 Guess what happened to Christopher Cantwell?
 The FSP banned him:

 Not for supporting state aggression against immigrants, not for being a bigot, but for thinking that self-defense is still valid against the government.
 (He was very clear that this was not a *recommendation* for the near future, it was a statement about ethical legitimacy.)

 Nullus Maximus also wrote in his pro-border piece "There is almost a perfect overlap between libertarians who have come out in favor of importing Syrian refugees and libertarians who will denounce anyone who argues in favor of the use of defensive force against the state", linking the Cantwell story.
 Sadly, he's probably right.

 "The pragmatic libertarian case against open borders"

 The FSP and others who do this were wrong.
 Even if their opinion were correct, they were wrong to ban him.
 Libertarians have to be allowed to be wrong.
 You can't build a movement if you ostracize anyone who's wrong about something.

-ade me look back at people like Dave Smith and Austin Petersen and think, "you know, maybe these folks aren't so bad".
+When I read that tweet, it made me look back at people like Dave Smith and Austin Petersen and think, "maybe these folks aren't so bad".